Best Dog Food Collection for Small, Medium, Large Breed Dogs and Puppies

 What can I do to make meals better for my senior dog?

-Senior dogs appreciate warm, soft food so you could add some warm broth, gravy or water to make meals more enjoyable.
+Senior dogs like warm, soft food so you could add some warm broth, gravy or water to make meals more enjoyable.
 Seniors may also have dental issues that make it difficult for them to chew hard kibble.
 Soaking it in warm water for a few minutes beforehand will soften then kibble and make the meal easier to eat.